 Fairmount Coffee Co.

-A community-focused coffeehouse located just south of Wichita State University, Fairmount Coffee Co. serves quality, locally-crafted coffees and teas, smoothies, baked goods, sandwiches, salads, and more.
-They offer a variety of grab-and-go breakfast sandwiches and traditional sandwiches like Hot Ham & Cheese and a Turkey, Bacon, & Avocado.
+A community-focused coffeehouse located just south of Wichita State University, Fairmount Coffee Co. serves quality, locally-crafted coffees and teas, smoothies, baked goods, sandwiches, salads and more.
+They offer a variety of grab-and-go breakfast sandwiches and traditional sandwiches like hot ham and cheese and a classic club.
 You’ll also find other tasty varieties such as The Shocker panini and the Smoky Cubano.